Table of Contents

 Sometimes all these cultural differences can be while working with offshore teams within the same nation.
 These differences can lead to friction between in-house and offshore teams, affecting their ability to collaborate and deliver quality output.

 Understanding the team’s cultural diversity, beliefs, and emotional quotient can go a long way in mitigating cultural barriers while working with a diverse team.
-It is essential to do your homework and check the cultural compatibility of the offshore development companies at the corporate level, process level, and day-to-day interaction level before hiring them as your offshore development partner.
+It is essential to do your homework and check the cultural compatibility of offshore development companies at the corporate level, process level, and day-to-day interaction level before hiring them as your offshore development partner.

 Here are five ways to ensure cultural compatibility between you and your offshore partner.